 “For artificial intelligence to be truly smart, it must respect human values, including privacy.
 If we get this wrong, the dangers are profound.” – Tim Cook

-As the adoption of artificial intelligence becomes widespread, companies are likely to place a premium on the importance of data they collect from users.
+As the adoption of an AI-powered world becomes widespread, companies are likely to place a premium on the importance of data they collect from users.
 Because this data may become the only advantage they have over competitors, and because consumers are becoming increasingly aware of how these data are being used, acquiring more data from customers may become more contentious.
 Thus, the value of user data is very likely to become exponentially more important than it currently is.

-In conclusion, we believe that understanding and preparedness for these five things we’ve identified in this article are essential for entrepreneurs to thrive in the future of business in this new era of artificial intelligence.
+In conclusion, we believe that understanding and preparedness for these five things we’ve identified in this article are essential for entrepreneurs to thrive in the future of business in this new era of AI-powered world.
 The likelihood of your business’s survival is heavily dependent on your knowledge and preparation for the changes ahead.

 Read more articles like this one on our blog to get insights about businesses, technology, and how we engineer some other interesting projects of choice.